CameronEgb/RLRacing/README.md

+# AI USAGE NOTICE FOR COMPLIANCE WITH COURSE AI USAGE POLICY
+Everything in this assignment was AI generated

 # Reinforced Racing: Low-Poly Racing Game with RL Opponents

 A top-down racing game with procedurally generated tracks, realistic physics, a chill low-poly aesthetic, and reinforcement learning (RL) for AI opponents.
 Built for testing RL in dynamic environments, inspired by Mario Kart-style racing with tunable difficulty.